bukka/php-crypto/docs/cipher.md

 ## Cipher

-The `Cipher` class handles all encryption and decription including AEAD as well as provides various information about selecte cipher algorithm.
+The `Cipher` class handles all encryption and decryption including AEAD as well as provides various information about selecte cipher algorithm.

 ### Constants